uwcartlab/webmapping/README.md

 ## How to Use this Workbook

-This book and its resources can be downloaded directly from Github for individual use.
+This workbook and its resources can be downloaded directly from Github for individual use.
 Each Chapter folder contains the chapter content, as well as any data and files referenced.

 If you're an instructor using Canvas (or a similar LMS), and want to incorporate  book materials directly into a course site, additional steps are necessary.

-1. Download the book.
+1. Download the workbook.
 2. Convert Markdown files to HTML
     1. Each chapter contains one Markdown file with chapter content.
 To view this information in Canvas, it needs to first be converted to HTML.
     2. Use our [HTML-to-MD](https://uwcartlab.github.io/html-to-md/) tool to convert each Markdown file.